 Key Contributions

-- One of the first integrative, anticipatory, multi-stakeholder impact assessments of conspiracy theories and misinformation crossing disciplinary and Global North/South boundaries.
+• One of the first integrative, multi-perspectival, and anticipatory impact assessments of conspiracy theories and misinformation that crosses disciplinary, stakeholder, and societal-level boundaries.

-- Methodological demonstration of combining Classic and Group Delphi designs for fast-moving information-environment research.
+• Demonstrates the value and limits of combining Classic and Group Delphi designs for fast-moving information-environment topics.

 Methods